Connect with us

 A brace from consigned the to their fourth successive loss and chairman Dave Allen has decided to cut Saunders loose as they slip towards the relegation zone.

-Allen had appointed Saunders as the successor to Paul in May but after 23 games in charge he now begins his search for his third manager in six months.
+Allen had appointed Saunders as the successor to in May but after 23 games in charge he now begins his search for his third manager in six months.

 Allen said: “We will not be rushed into making a decision on a new manager.”